jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Credit: [Civilization 6](https://www.youtube.com/watch?v=3NLoDMsqJkE)_

 The video above shows a "tech tree" of new technologies, tools, civic, and philosophy upgrades.
 In the real world, just like improving our technology, we also upgrade our philosophy with a "click."
+Except this one happens when a new philosophy clicks in the minds of multiple people and unites them in a relationship so strong it forms a new player god.

-But every citizen interprets the ruling philosophy differently.
-Which is why even Left/Right politics ahs many different camps like Conservative or Progressive.
+However, even with a general agreement, every member of the community interprets the ruling philosophy differently.
+This is why Left/Right politics has many different camps like Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.
-But it's crucial to understand, every viewpoint is waiting to be upgraded by a more advanced version in the culture tree.

 Still, even with ideologies to guide our philosophical opinions, understanding our political views is hard.
 We all look up at the same doctrines—we all try to "think of the big picture," yet we arrive at different answers.
 Our opinions are a by-product of our psychology, job, skillset, family, geography, culture, ethnicity, religion, time-period.
 Who can understand how all these factors intermix to make a political opinion?
 Why does one friend cry tears of sadness, the other of joy, on the same election night?

 I can't explain it either.
 But I can help you understand politics today.

-Because at the dawn of a new age, idealistic inventors create a flood of new technologies.
+Because at the dawn of every new age, idealistic inventors create a flood of new technologies.
 And a wealthy establishment always fights to maintain their control over society.

-Both innovators and establishment want their philosophy to click with the people and become the ruling philosophy.
+Innovators and establishment both want their philosophy to click with the people and become the ruling philosophy.
 The establishment uses the rules of the old philosophy to persuade, or force, the people to keep the rich in power.
 At the same time, inventors distribute new technology to lure people away from the past.

 And here is when everyone on Main Street makes a big choice.

 Does the regular person help the protagonists evolve civilization by using modern tools to change their way of life?
-Or let the antagonists hold back progress by following old lifestyles and rules?
+Or, let the antagonists hold back progress by following old lifestyles and rules?

 If you stay out of the fight, you support the establishment by keeping things the way they are.
 That makes you what computer games call a "non-playing character".
 Which means you're basically an extra watching your civilization as if it was a movie you can't control.
 However, if you grab hold of the new levers of power and upgrade society, you're a player god, playing the game of civilization.